scottmc87/kafka-occ/README.md

 - While the provisioning, the cluster will be configured with mTLS for authentication.
 This means that inter-broker communication as well as client authentication is established via certificate identity
 - The minimum cluster size is 3.
 At all times, 3 controllers are configured in the cluster for fault-tolerance.
 - Client's that connect to the cluster will need their own valid certificate.
-All certificates are signed with a self-signed Ccerticate Authority (CA).
+All certificates are signed with a self-signed Certicate Authority (CA).
 Client keystores and truststore are found on the first Kafka node in `/etc/kafka/ssl/keystore` and `/etc/kafka/ssl/truststore`
 - The CA key and certificate pair are on the first Kafka node in `/etc/kafka/ssl/ca`

 ## Distributions